 - Chronemics: For our purposes, this relates to rate of speech, but there are many nuanced meanings.
 For example, if someone is speaking really fast or haltingly, it can indicate anxiety or enthusiasm.
 The person’s meta-communication will provide further information.

 When you suspect danger, here are the most essential things to look for

 - Presence of weapons (gun, knife, or other lethal weapon)

-- Individuals running
+- Individuals clearly running away from someone

 - Sounds that could be gunshots